elunna/nerfhack-changelog/README.md

 ## MECHANICS CHANGES

+### INSTAKILLS
+* It is no longer possible to be insta-petrified by touching footrice or their corpses.
+* Bardiches are a new, but rare, source of insta-death.
+They have a 1 in 100 chance of beheading a monster or you on hit.
+*

 ### WISHING
 * The wand of wishing in the Castle has been removed.
 Instead, there are guaranteed scrolls of wishing located at the Castle, Vlad's Tower, The Wizard's Tower, and Moloch's Sanctum.